hzeller/timg/man/timg.1.md

      : The Kitty terminal implements an image protocol that allows for full : 24Bit RGB/32 Bit RGBA images to be displayed.
 This is implemented in the : `kitty` terminal but also e.g. `konsole`.
-     : This is the only protocol that can work around the reluctance of : `tmux` to allow graphics protocols.
+     : You can even use this in `tmux`: This is the only protocol that can : work around the reluctance of `tmux` to allow graphics protocols.
      : Some creative workarounds (Unicode placeholders) are used that are : only implemented in `kitty` version >= 0.28 right now.
 Also needs `tmux` : version >= 3.3.
+You have to explicitly set the `-pk` option inside : tmux as timg would otherwise just use block-pixels there.

      **iterm2** (short 'i')
      : The iterm2 graphics is another image protocol that allows for full : 24 Bit RGB/32 Bit RGBA images.
-It originated on the popular MacOS : OpenSource iTerm2 terminal but is now also implemented by `wezterm` and : `konsole`.
+It originated on the popular macOS : OpenSource iTerm2 terminal but is now also implemented by `wezterm` and : `konsole`.

      `timg` attempts to recognize the available terminal feature, but it might not be able to auto-detect all full-resolution compatible terminals and fall back to **quarter** in that case.
-If you're always working in the same terminal, maybe set an alias, e.g. `alias timg='timg -ps'` to lock the standard pixelation.
+In that case you'd pass the `-p` option to choose the best pixelation.
+If you're always working in the same terminal, maybe create an alias, e.g. `alias timg='timg -ps'`.

 **-\-grid**=&lt;*cols*&gt;[x&lt;*rows*&gt;]
 :    Arrange images in a grid.
 If only one parameter is given, arranges in a